 Dufault R, Lukiw WJ, Crider R, Schnoll R, Wallinga D, Deth R. A macroepigenetic approach to identify factors responsible for the autism epidemic in the United States.
 Clinical Epigenetics 4:6 doi:10.1186/1868-7083-4-6 (2012).

 Lukiw WJ, Bhattacharjee S, Dua P, Alexandrov PN, Common micro RNAs target complement factor H (CFH) regulation in Alzheimer’s disease (AD) and in age-related macular degeneration (AMD), Int.
 J. Biochem and Molecular Biology, 3:105-116 (2012).

 Lukiw WJ, Surjyadipta B, Zhao Y, Pogue AI, Percy ME.
 Generation of reactive oxygen species (ROS) and pro-Inflammatory signaling in human brain cells in primary culture.
 J Alzheimers Dis S2:001. doi:10.4172/2161-0460.S2-001 (2012).

 Webre JM, Hill JM, Clement C, Nolan NM, McFerrin HE, Bhattacharjee PS, Hsia V, Neumann DM, Lukiw WJ, Thompson HW.
-Rabbit and Mouse Models of HSV-1 Latency, Reactivation and Recurrent Eye Diseases J. Biomedicine and Biotechnology, in press (2012).
+Rabbit and Mouse Models of HSV-1 Latency, Reactivation and Recurrent Eye Diseases J. Biomedicine and Biotechnology, (2012).